andrew-edwards/EDMsimulate/README.md

 library(EDMsimulate)
 ```

-Then try TODO:
+Then try:

 ```
-vignette("remove-false-positives", package="eDNAcutoff")
+vignette("salmon_sim", package="EDMsimulate")
 ```

 which should show the vignette in an html browser.

-It's hard for me to test a clean build (I think Travis ignores vignettes), so make an Issue on this repo to let me know if it's working.
+It's hard for me to test a clean build, let me know if it's working.